 Figure 6-58g—Secure HRCP Aggregated Data Frame Payload field format

+The HRCP MAC Subheader field is defined in 6.3.4a.1.
+The Payload Length field in the HRCP MAC Subheader includes the length of the secure payload not including the Integrity Code, FCS and padding octets.

+The Secure Payload field is a variable-length field that contains the information, protected by the symmetric key security operations as defined in 9a, that is to be transferred to a DEV.

-The Integrity code field is defined in 6.2.7.5.
+The Integrity Code field is defined in 6.2.7.5.

 The FCS field is defined in 6.2.7.6.

+The Padding is defined in 7.8.3.

 CID r01-76